 This is more or less to get your credit history started.
 One of the dumb things about your credit is you have to have a credit history to get approved for any kind of loan whether it be a credit card, financing a guitar from guitar center, getting the 5% off your purchase at Target when you apply and get approved for the Red Card, or getting approved to buy a car.

 I didn't actually get my credit history started until I was 21.
 This set me back in the fact that length of your credit history has a medium impact on your credit which can really hurt you if you have none of it at all.
 Lenders will be more likely to give you a loan if they see that other lenders trust you and have lended to you as well.

-At 24 now, I have a lot of things on my credit (including lots of debt) like a credit card and auto loans but after only 3 years, my average credit history is about 1 year and 6 months.
+At 24 now(at the time I'm writing this post), I have a lot of things on my credit (including lots of debt) like a credit card and auto loans but after only 3 years, my average credit history is about 1 year and 6 months.
 I don’t really look too trustworthy to lenders.
 Had I gotten a credit card right out of high school, I probably would have had a better opportunity in getting financed for other things like maybe a needed appliance such as a washer and dryer set.
 It’s nice to have those things, and nice to take advantage of the “no interest for 6 months” sales.

 Learn to cook

 This is a big one.
 When you’re on your own, you get sick of Ramen real fast.
 Learning to cook actual meals will save your health and your wallet.
 Fast food can actually add up after a while and before you know it, you have no money left until payday.
 Where did it all go?

 Well the accumulation of, lets go with 10 bucks, 10 bucks average every day spent on fast food, snacks, and junk food results in about 50 bucks a week on food, not counting weekends.
 I can spend that amount at Aldi and have enough groceries for over 3 weeks for myself.